Back to Blog Home

 - Expensive compared to other platforms

 As of this writing, there are no reviews of ManyRequests on Capterra and G2, so it may be difficult to find user feedback about the platform.
+If the features don't meet your needs, it might be worth looking into an alternative.

 8. Squarespace Ecommerce